jpederson/jpederson.github.io/_drafts/women-in-tech.md

 subtitle: We're just not that good... at communicating.
 author: James Pederson
 category: Industry
-photo: /img/spark.jpg
+photo: /img/keyboard.jpg
 ---

 As a web developer, I've never had a single female developer coworker.
 Sure, I've had lady bosses, designers, marketers, and project managers - but I rarely see, muchless have the pleasure to work alongside, women. *Why?!*

 Men have dominated the tech industry for years, and it's not because we're better at the job, so what is it? *Why aren't there as many women in tech?*

 The answer isn't as simple as "companies give unfair advantages to men".
 That cop out is too easy, and just shifts the blame.
 Sure, there are a few problem companies, but the simple fact is that fewer women are trying to get into tech.
+So far, men have won by sheer volume - there are simply more men going after tech jobs.

+> As it turns out, we're *pretty great* at convincing our [male] friends to join the industry.

-The problem is a bit deeper than bias within companies.
+So the problem is a bit deeper than bias within companies.
 If we want to find out how we got here, let us first take a look at where we've been.

 *****